 - Medical as well as security evacuation coverage is provided if relocation due to an emergency situation is needed; read more about political or natural disaster evacuation procedures

 - Employees accompanying students abroad should contact the OGSS for trip leader training

 - There is no age limit for travelers

 - More information about specific conditions, exclusions and other terms are outlined in the GeoBlue Employee Member Guide

 - If you have a pre-existing conditions, be sure to contact GeoBlue in advance of your departure.
 Most prescription medications are easily transportable abroad.
 However, certain prescribed medications, such as those to control psychosis, attention-deficit disorder or chronic/severe pain, may not be available or are considered illegal in some foreign countries and could be confiscated by customs agents if discovered.
-Read more about this on our page about Traveling with Medications.
+Read more about this at the Traveling with Medications webpage

-- To arrange routine care during extended visits or direct payment of medical expenses, follow the directions under accessing routine (non-emergency) care abroad
+- To arrange routine physical or mental health care during extended visits or direct payment of medical expenses, follow the directions under accessing routine (non-emergency) care abroad

 - In case of medical emergency abroad, the traveler should go to the nearest clinic or hospital then follow directions under medical emergencies